MINcomSmartSolutions/strohm/docs/docs.md

 Stop reasons that indicate a transaction is temporarily stopped/paused and should not be billed yet (may resume later).
 According to OCPP1.6 spec
+For now we do not handle any temporary stop reasons differently.
+Bill the transaction if it has stopTimestamp.

 **Kind**: inner constant of [<code>services/steve\_transactions</code>](#module_services/steve_transactions)
 <a name="module_services/steve_transactions..PERMANENT_STOP_REASONS"></a>